 The three of them waited out the rest of the invasion in the cellar.
 The others seemed to buy her story about being knocked out and waking up to find the destroyed machine - "most likely the work of one of those altruistic ones," Emma suggested.

 Her heart rose and fell again that day, as the story of the (somewhat) triumphant heroes spread, followed some hours later by the news of her father.
 Everyone who'd been present, friends at work and those in the ER when the attack started, had kind things to say.
 Of course they did.
 But when had that ever been good enough for anyone dealing with a loss?

 The rose-colored tint in the media of the "super heroes' triumph" stung all the worse, for the short while anyone even devoted to talking about it.
 In a week's time, Ethusalia returned once again to its position as a forgettable, uninteresting city.

 Or to his headstone, anyway...

 The world moved on but they could not.
 The girls' mother was sympathetic but distant, refusing custody for the sake of her research career.
 Emma picked up the slack, though she'd be displaced while her home was repaired and inspected.
-Katie received an outstanding financial aid package from the university and several private scholarship offers, but none of them ever heard back.
+Katie drifted through life and providing for her sister, struggling to care for much.
 She didn't explore her abilities; what would be the point?
-Attendance in school dropped well past the point of no return and once it became clear there was no way to graduate on time, she just stopped showing up at all.
+Attendance in school dropped well past the point of no return and once it became clear there was no way she'd pass the year, she just stopped showing up at all.